Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add additional `t2.large` instances to the application.
 - [ ] Purchase Reserved Instances.

-### A company recently migrated its application to a VPC on AWS.
-An AWS Site-to-Site VPN connection connects the company's on-premises network to the VPC.
+### A company recently migrated its application to a `VPC` on AWS.
+An AWS Site-to-Site VPN connection connects the company's on-premises network to the `VPC`.
 The application retrieves customer data from another system that resides on premises.
 The application uses an on-premises `DNS` server to resolve domain records.
 After the migration, the application is not able to connect to the customer data because of name resolution errors.
 Which solution will give the application the ability to resolve the internal domain names?

-- [ ] Launch EC2 instances in the VPC.
+- [ ] Launch EC2 instances in the `VPC`.
 On the EC2 instances, deploy a custom `DNS` forwarder that forwards all `DNS` requests to the on-premises `DNS` server.
 Create an Amazon Route 53 private hosted zone that uses the EC2 instances for name servers.
 - [x] Create an Amazon Route 53 Resolver outbound endpoint.
 Configure the outbound endpoint to forward `DNS` queries against the on-premises domain to the on-premises `DNS` server.
 - [ ] Set up two AWS Direct Connect connections between the AWS environment and the on-premises network.
 Set up a link aggregation group (LAG) that includes the two connections.
-Change the VPC resolver address to point to the on-premises `DNS` server.
+Change the `VPC` resolver address to point to the on-premises `DNS` server.
 - [ ] Create an Amazon Route 53 public hosted zone for the on-premises domain.
 Configure the network `ACL`s to forward `DNS` requests against the on-premises domain to the Route 53 public hosted zone.

-### A SysOps administrator creates a new VPC that includes a public subnet and a private subnet.
+### A SysOps administrator creates a new `VPC` that includes a public subnet and a private subnet.
 The SysOps administrator successfully launches 11 Amazon EC2 instances in the private subnet.
 The SysOps administrator attempts to launch one more EC2 instance in the same subnet.
 However, the SysOps administrator receives an error message that states that not enough free IP addresses are available.
 What must the SysOps administrator do to deploy more EC2 instances?

 - [ ] Edit the private subnet to change the `CIDR` block to `/27`.
 - [ ] Edit the private subnet to extend across a second Availability Zone.